VCL3D/VolumetricCapture/docs/volcap.md

         <img src="../../assets/images/vol_cap_wiki_widgets.png"/>
     </p>

-    1. Device Connection Manager Widget
+    1. `Devices Widget`
-    2. Device & Processing Parameters Widget
+    2. `Remote Eye Configuration Widget`
-    3. Recording Widget
+    3. `Recording Widget`
-    4. Visualization Widget
+    4. `Viewport Control Widget`

 ## Application Workflow

 ### 1. Connecting devices/sensors

-When you first start the application, each of the registered devices (in the `device_repository.json`) should appear on the **Connection Manager Widget** with its given user-friendly name.
+When you first start the application, each of the registered devices (in the `device_repository.json`) should appear on the `Devices Widget` with its given user-friendly name.
 From this widget you can connect all of the devices at once (`Connect All`), or connect each device separately (select, and `Connect`).
 In addition, you can modify the devices' connection stream profile (`Stream`), parameters preset (`Preset`), or configure the master device when using HW sync (toggle next to `Connect All`).
 Specifically: